 It is a reality that some of our children will dread Christmas.
 It may also be a time of year that they associate with being removed from their family.

-Adjusting to a much quieter Christmas may leaving you feeling really sad, but you might have to do this in order to help regulate your little one and ensure you get through the day.
+Adjusting to a much quieter Christmas may leave you feeling really sad, but you might have to do this in order to help regulate your little one and ensure you get through the day.
+It will be a much better day if everyone is regulated and happy.

 Too many presents / seeing lots of family might be overwhelming.
 Not to mention the sensory overload of lights, trees, seeing multiple father Christmas’ on the lead up to the big day.